arctelix/.dotsys/README.md

 Installation
 ============

-1) First download and extract the dotsys repository to a location of your choosing (your home directory or .dotfiles directory are good choices).
+1) First download and extract the dotsys repository from GitHub to a location of your choosing (your home directory or .dotfiles directory are good choices).

 NOTE: The dotsys root directory must be named ".dotsys" witht the "."

+You can also download & extract the repository with curl & unzip:

+    curl -Lk https://github.com/arctelix/.dotsys/archive/master.zip -o .dotsys.zip
+    unzip .dotsys.zip
+    mv .dotsys-master .dotsys
+    rm .dotsys.zip

 ## All platforms (except pre windows 10 w/Bash)